Mode8fx/FighterSort/README.md

 ### Part 3: Running the Sorter
 Open `FighterSort.exe`.
 If this is your first time running it, you will be asked to point to your ArcExplorer `export` folder, along with the `ui_chara_db.prcxml` from the included `ui_chara_db` folder.

 You will be asked to open your character mod directory (e.g. `C:/Smash Mods/[Character] Captain Falcon`).
-Do that, wait a few seconds, and copy the contents of the new `output` directory to your SD card's mod directory.
-Make sure you also copy the newly-modified `ui_chara_db`.
+Do that, wait a few seconds, and copy the new `mods` directory to your SD card's Ultimate directory at `sdmc://ultimate`.
+Make sure you also copy the newly-modified `ui_chara_db` into `sdmc://ultimate/mods`.
 And that's it!

 ## Credits
 The following resources were originally made by other people: